 Shortest REAL solution so far.
 All the shorter ones use som form of cheating!

-Convert array of decimal numbers into binary numbers array.
+Convert array of decimal numbers into hexadecimal numbers array.

 Find the treasures in MATLAB Central and discover how the community can help you!

 Choose a web site to get translated content where available and see local events and offers.
 Based on your location, we recommend that you select: .